mtoto/transfer-learning-tensornets/README.md

 # Transfer Learning with Tensornets and the Dataset API

-This repo contains the complete code from the [blog post Transfer Learning with Tensornets and Dataset API](http://tamaszilagyi.com/blog/2019/2019-01-12-tensornets/).
+This repository contains the complete code from the [blog post Transfer Learning with Tensornets and Dataset API](http://tamaszilagyi.com/blog/2019/2019-01-12-tensornets/).
 The goal of this project is to tackle the the [2013 Facial Expression Recognition Challenge](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) using transfer learning implemented with Tensorflow's high-level API's.

 # Data